 Gallardos are powered by a 90-degree, 5.0-liter V-10 that has four valves per cylinder.
-The V-10 generates 520 hp and 376 pounds-feet of torque.
-The six-speed gearbox can operate with "E-gear" paddle shifters.
+The V-10 generates 520 hp and 376 pounds-feet of torque in the regular Gallardo and 530 hp and the same amount of torque in the Superleggera.
+The six-speed gearbox can operate with “E-gear” paddle shifters.
 According to Lamborghini, the coupe can accelerate from zero to 62 mph in 4 seconds.
 The all-wheel-drive system normally operates with 30 percent of output at the front and 70 percent at the rear, but it can adjust the distribution as needed.

 Antilock brakes incorporate electronic brake-force distribution, and side-impact airbags are installed.
 An electronic stability system is standard.